syncfusion-content/xamarin-docs/Xamarin/Rotator/overview.md

 documentation: ug
 ---

-# Overview
+# Xamarin Rotator (SfRotator) Overview

-The SfRotator is a data control used to display image data and navigate through them.
+The Rotator is a data control used to display image data and navigate through them.
 The images can be selected either by Thumbnail or by Dots support.

 ![](images/overview.png)